cicirello/user-statistician/README.md

-The default behavior of the language distribution chart is to explicitly list all languages that individually make up at least 1% of the code in your public repositories, with low percentage languages combined into an "Other".
+The default behavior of the language distribution chart is to explicitly list all languages that individually make up at least 1% of the code in your public repositories (excluding forks), with low percentage languages combined into an "Other".
 The language distribution chart is intended to be equivalent to the language charts that GitHub generates for each repository, but by combining all of the repositories that you own.
 The percentages are based on file sizes.
 You can also configure the number of languages to explicitly list (see the [Inputs](#inputs) section).